cube3power/atsd/administration/compaction/README.md

 The **Specific Table** schema uses a named column for each metric.

 Under this option, the table is configured to store a fixed set of metrics for the given entity type.
-A separate table is required for each type of entities.
+A separate table is required for each type of entity.

 Example: IBM Tivoli Data Warehouse